-Salvaged Vehicles in ColoradoCompare Car Insurance Rates in 3 Easy Steps
+Salvaged Vehicles in ColoradoCompare Car Insurance Quotes in 3 Steps

 One thing is certain in the state of Colorado: when it comes to the issue of salvage vehicles, especially reselling them, it is not without controversy.

 As a matter of fact, the state assembly has been inking updates to the law during the past couple of years trying to seal loopholes and leaks in the old statutes that allowed for abusive practices to occur in the salvage industry.